Last updated on January 20th, 2024 at 03:19 am

 Cheng Yi has amazing acting skills.
-HOW is he so good at acting?
+HOW is he so good?

 Undoubtedly, he was the highlight of the drama.
 I would go as far as to say he is one of the best Chinese actors I have watched in a drama in a very long time.

 He embodied the character Si Feng.
-I seriously cannot imagine what other actor could have played this character.
+I seriously cannot imagine what other actors could have played this character.
 Amazing job to the casting director.

 He probably has gained many fans through Love and Redemption *shyly raises hand*.